flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 #### Code hosting

-A _repository URL_ (or project URL) is calculated for code hosting IDs by using the domain and by taking the last component of the ID as-is.
+A _repository URL_ (or project URL) is calculated for code hosting IDs by using the domain and by taking the last component of the ID as-is (except when the last component starts with a leading underscore and then a digit, in which case following Appstream conventions, the leading underscore is stripped from that component).

 Note, that some code hosting platforms like GitLab may have case-sensitive namespaces.